Brodingo/static_bro/README.md

 # Python Static Site Generator

 A Python-based static site generator that converts markdown to HTML.
-This built as part of the [boot.dev](https://boot.dev) curriculum.
+This was built as part of the [boot.dev](https://boot.dev) curriculum.

 ## Commands